diegonti/ICC/Final Project/README.md

 # Final Project: $He_NLi^+$ Clusters with Monte Carlo Simulations

-In this project are found the Python scripts developed to carry out MonteCarlo simulations on a system of $He_NLi+$ clusters.
+In this project are found the Python scripts developed to carry out MonteCarlo simulations on a system of $He_NLi^+$ clusters.

 `HeLi_clusters.py` is the main module that contains the classes and functions to perform the simulation.